cdaein/ssam/README.md

 ## Install

 The easiest and quickest way to set up a sketch with Ssam is to use `create-ssam` CLI command.
+You don't need to install anything (except Node.js of course) in advance.
+Simply run the command to set up dependencies and bundler and you can jump straight into creative coding:

 ```sh
 npm create ssam@latest
 ```

-Then, follow the prompts.
+The prompts will guide you through selecting a template.
 See [`create-ssam`](https://github.com/cdaein/create-ssam) for the list of templates.

-Or, if you want to install `ssam` into your own set up:
+Alternatively, if you only want to install `ssam` package into your own set up:

 ```sh
 npm install ssam